 Here is what the solved positions look like, compared to the observe data.
 In this example, the data was simulated with the mass-model we used above, so the match is good:

-PyAutoLens has full support for analysing strong lens datasetsas a point-source.
+PyAutoLens fully supports modeling strong lens datasets as a point-source.
 This might be used for analysing strongly lensed quasars or supernovae, which are so compact we do not observe their extended emission.

 point_dataset = al.PointDataset( name="point_0", positions=al.Grid2DIrregular( [[1.1488, -1.1488], [1.109, 1.109], [-1.109, -1.109], [-1.1488, 1.1488]] ), positions_noise_map=al.ArrayIrregular([0.05, 0.05, 0.05, 0.05]), )

 In this simple example we model a single point source, which might correspond to one lensed quasar or supernovae.
-However, PyAutoLens supports model-fits to datasets with many lensed point-sources, which is used for analysing group-scale and cluster-scale strong lenses.
+However, PyAutoLens supports model-fits to datasets with many lensed point-sources, for example in galaxy clusters.

 point_dict = al.PointDict(point_dataset_list=[point_dataset])

 positions of this dictionary and dataset, as well as their noise-map values.